Bab Al Shams Resort and Spa is a desert oasis located one hour from Dubai. The ultimate Arabian desert escape to unwind and indulge.

 After all that adrenalin a few hours in the Satori Spa will be well deserved.
 They have lots of treatments on offer, but I indulged in their speciality, authentic Balinese massage.

 There are saunas, fragrant steam rooms and areas to relax after your treatments as well.
 My massage was amazing, stress and knots were worked out of my back and neck.
 I was a little tender afterwards, but ever so floaty.

 How is Bab Al Shams Desert Resort and Spa Going to Satisfy my Belly Rumbles?

 A restaurant which is a destination of its own.
 The ultimate Arabian buffet that is set in a traditional souk.
 With numerous live cooking stations and a vast variety of dishes, it is a must visit.
-And visit I did, you can read more about Al Hadheerah here.
+Read my full review of Al Hadheerah.

 The main resort restaurant which is open for breakfast, lunch and dinner.
 There is an extensive buffet for all meals, and breakfast was deliciously wonderful.
 Lunch, due to Ramadan and being a quiet time, was a set menu when I visited.
-I will be writing about Al Frosan soon, so stay tuned.
+Read the full review of Al Frosan.